Home » Valentine's Day Recipes » Velvety Kabocha Squash Soup with Peanut Butter

 Stovetop Method

-1. Heat coconut oil in a large pot over medium heat.
-Add the diced onion and sauté for about five minutes until soft and translucent.
+Heat 1 tablespoon of coconut oil in a large pot over medium heat.
+Add the diced onion and cook for about 5 minutes, stirring occasionally, until the onion is soft and translucent.
+You don’t want any color on the onion – just soft and slightly sweet.

 Instant Pot Method